Home Buying Tips for Central TX Real Estate

-Getting pre-approved by your lender is one of the single most important things you can do in preparation to buying any kind of property.
-Being pre-approved will save you and your agent the grief of looking at homes that you can’t afford and put you in a very desirable position to make a serious offer when you do find the right home.
+Getting pre-approved by your lender is one of the single most important things you can do in preparation for buying any kind of property.
+Being pre-approved will save you and your agent time from looking at homes thats not in your budget, It also puts you in a very desirable position to make a serious offer when you do find the right home.
 Offers with pre-approved buyers will rank much higher with sellers than offers from buyers who are not pre-approved.
 A pre-approval from a lender is based on your actual income, debt and credit history and is a much more thorough process than getting pre-qualified.
 Please read more about why you should be pre-approved and pre-approval vs. pre-qualified.

 Contact LONGHORN REALTY to start your property search.

-Even though the internet gives buyers access to an endless amount of property listings, most new and experienced buyers are far better off using a real estate professional.
-Your REALTOR® at Longhorn Realty will have access to information posted on MLS such as surveys, restrictions and disclosures that is not available to the unlicensed public.
-A REALTOR® also has professional contacts, information about communities, builders, future developments that can be invaluable to a buyer.
-Contact Longhorn Realty as your exclusive buyers agent.
-We will have your best interest at heart and we will be a tremendous help to you through the home buying process.
+Even though the internet gives buyers access to an endless amount of residential listings, first time and experienced home buyers are far better off using a real estate professional for your purchase.
+A REALTOR® at Longhorn Realty will have access to information on MLS such as surveys, restrictions and disclosures that is not available to the unlicensed public.
+REALTORS® can also refer lenders, inspectors, contractors, provide information about communities, future developments that would be invaluable to any buyer.
 Click here to perform a custom property search and to view listings on Austin MLS.
 Read more on why you should use a REALTOR®.

 Have the home inspected by a licensed professional.

-Without a doubt its always a good investment for a buyer to get and pay for a home inspection.
-A home inspection should always be performed during the option period just in case major deficiencies are found and the seller is not willing to pay to have them corrected.
+It’s extremely important that buyers get a home inspection.
+A home inspection is almost always performed during the option period.
+Inspecting during the option period allows for negotiating repairs or the option to terminate the contract if major deficiencies are found that can’t be corrected.
 A home inspection is key to really understanding the condition of the home that you are buying.

 Ready to SELL your Central Texas Home?
 Click HERE!